Virtualaw · How the System Works

 How It Works

 Every potential new client enters a seven-stage automated pipeline.
-The system captures contacts, delivers intake forms, runs AI-powered case evaluations, drafts proposals, and completes onboarding — with a single human review point before anything goes to a client.
+The system captures contacts, delivers intake forms, runs AI-powered case evaluations, drafts proposals, and completes onboarding — with one attorney review point before anything reaches a client.

 7